Making That Competition Feeling Last Forever… An Open Letter to Pro Dancers

 FADS Dance Instructors hail from around the world.
 Many have degrees from colleges they attended before getting into our field, and are actively competing, award-winning professional dancers.
 Fred Astaire Dance Instructors have opportunities for worldwide travel, and can find employment in studios across the U.S. And FADS Owners are among the most qualified & motivated entrepreneurs in the industry – dancers, instructors, current independent studio owners, and business people who possess the spirit, focus and determination to create a successful long-term business.
 If you have an interest in building your own professional dance instruction business, and raising your family in the style you’d like to give them, there is a tremendous opportunity for you with Fred Astaire Dance Studios.

 As a company, Fred Astaire Dance Studios does much more than offer dance instruction.
 Our National and Regional Dance Competitions are held in exciting resort venues across the country, and give you inspiring opportunities to travel, dance with your students, and hone your own skills in a supportive and exciting environment.
-We also host national seminars, retreats, training camps and conferences for our owners & staff; co-produce the annual Fred and Adele Astaire Awards (which honor Broadway’s top dancers, choreographers, and musicals); are part of the World Dance Council; and are sponsor for the annual WDC-AL Dance Competition in Paris.
-And every day, FADS becomes an even better organization, thanks to our strong leadership team, and many capable staff members.
+We also host national seminars, retreats, training camps and conferences for our owners & staff; are part of the World Dance Council; and are sponsor for the annual WDC-AL Dance Competition in Paris.
+And today, FADS is an even better organization, thanks to our strong leadership team and many capable staff members.
 Our goal is to be even more equipped to establish new profitable studios, and develop more people so they can grow.
-I love what I do, everything about it – and you can, too!
-But with everything we’ve done to develop the company over these 70 years, it’s still the name “Fred Astaire” that starts the most conversations.
-I’ll be on an airplane and introduce myself as being part of FADS.
-Everyone knows the name, and these days nearly everyone has an experience with ballroom dancing that they’re eager to share… it’s exciting, and that’s what’s kept me dancing with Fred Astaire for 55 years!
+I loved my time at Fred Astaire Dance Studios, everything about it – and you can, too!
+But with everything we’ve done to develop the company since 1947, it’s still the name “Fred Astaire” that starts the most conversations.
+I’d be on an airplane and introduce myself as being part of FADS.
+Everyone knows the name, and these days nearly everyone has an experience with ballroom dancing that they’re eager to share… it’s exciting, and that’s what kept me dancing with Fred Astaire for 55 years!